lumen-org/modelbase/README.md

 An overview over the capabilities of `modelbase` and a short introductory example of its Python API usage can be found in the jupyter-notebook files `doc/Intro_example.ipynb` and `doc/simple_API_usage.ipynb`.

-We also developed [lumen](https://github.com/lumen-org/lumen), an interactive web-application for exploration, comparison and validation of probabilistic models and its data. `lumen` uses the webservice interface of `modelbase`.
+We also developed [lumen](https://github.com/lumen-org/lumen), an interactive web-application for exploration, comparison and validation of probabilistic models and its data.
+`lumen` uses the webservice interface of `modelbase`, and is intended as a high-level user friendly interface to probabilistic models, where as `modelbase` provides low-level API-style interfaces to probabilistic models.

 ### Repository Overview ###